-Under review, Healing mountains in Tibetan Buddhist literature.
+Article under review, Healing Mountains in Tibetan Buddhist Literature.

-Forthcoming, Learning Outdoors and the Humanities Classroom, co-authored with Laila Stradz, Alysse Kennedy, Salina Suri, Matt Price, Laura Burnett.
-In Journal of Adventure Education & Outdoor Learning.
+Article under review, Learning Outdoors and the Humanities Classroom, co-authored with Laila Stradz, Alysse Kennedy, Salina Suri, Matt Price, Laura Burnett.

 Forthcoming, Gesar’s Therapeutic Geographies.
 In edited volume to be published by Brill, edited by Matthew Kapstein.